caronc/datetools/README.md

   */x (or /x)     (Modulus)   where 'x' is represented numerically. x-y (or y-x)    (Range)     where 'x' and 'y' are are represented numerically. x,y             (Separator) where 'x' and 'y' are are represented numerically.
-  +x              (Drift)     where 'x' is a drift value.
-This option must be
-                               the last specified.
 ```

 __Note__: With the exception of the drift option (+), all variations of the syntax